ariadnavigo/wsclean/README.md

 ## Usage

-wsclean deletes all trailing whitespace characters that are found immediately before a newline character in a file.
+wsclean deletes all trailing whitespace characters that are found immediately before a newline character in files.
 This is very useful to remove two kinds of unnecessary whitespace that may accidentally be left over in code:

 1. Whitespace characters left in blank lines (e.g. in vertical indentation